Reamstown, Pennsylvania

-Reamstown (Pennsylvania Dutch: Riemeschteddel) is an unincorporated community and census-designated place (CDP) in Lancaster County, Pennsylvania.
+Reamstown (Pennsylvania Dutch: Riemeschteddel) is an unincorporated community and census-designated place (CDP) in Lancaster County, Pennsylvania, United States.
 The population was 3,361 at the 2010 census.

 Geography

 Reamstown is located in northeastern Lancaster County at 40°12′43″N 76°7′3″W (40.212046, -76.117587), in the southern part of East Cocalico Township.
 It is bordered to the northwest by the borough of Denver.

 Pennsylvania Route 272 passes through the community north of the downtown section.
 PA 272 leads northeast 4 mi to Adamstown and southwest the same distance to Ephrata.
 U.S. Route 222, a four-lane expressway, passes through the south side of the Reamstown CDP, but the closest access is 2 mi to the northeast, from Colonel Howard Boulevard, which also provides access to the Pennsylvania Turnpike.
 Reading is 15 mi northeast of Reamstown, Lancaster is 17 mi to the southwest, and Philadelphia is 62 mi to the southeast.

 According to the United States Census Bureau, the CDP has a total area of 5.9 km2, of 0.04 sqkm, or 0.63%, are water.
-Cocalico Creek runs along the northwest edge of the CDP, flowing southwest to the Conestoga River, which continues southwest to the Susquehanna.
+Cocalico Creek runs along the northwestern edge of the CDP, flowing southwest to the Conestoga River, which continues southwest to the Susquehanna.